 (E) Service water heating system configuration and equipment (including solar hot water, wastewater heat recovery, and controls for circulating hot water systems, if applicable);

-(F) Estimated building and duct leakage, and steps taken to reduce such leakage;

-(G) Lighting technology;
+(F) Lighting technology, interior lighting power, and lighting control techniques;

-(H) Estimated process and plug loads; and
+(G) Estimated process and plug loads; and

-(I) Any other energy-related equipment; and
+(H) Any other energy-related equipment; and

-(4) The Program Manager of the Federal Energy Management Program concurs with the agency’s conclusion.

-(b) The Program Manager of the Federal Energy Management Program may concur in part with a petition and establish an applicable maximum allowable fossil fuel-generated energy consumption standard with respect to a specific building other than the value put forth in the petition.
+(3) The Director of the Federal Energy Management Program may concur in whole or in part with a petition.
+Upon concurring in part, the Director of the Federal Energy Management Program will establish an applicable maximum allowable fossil fuel-generated energy consumption standard with respect to a specific building other than the value put forth in the petition.

-(c) Petitions for downward adjustment should be submitted to FFRR-2011-DA@ee.doe.gov, or to:
+(4) Petitions for downward adjustment should be submitted to ff-petition@ee.doe.gov, or to:

 U.S. Department of Energy